Beast of Burden (song): Bette Midler version

-In 1984, the song was covered by Bette Midler.
-Her version, which reached on the Billboard Hot 100, modified several lines of lyric (for example, changing "Pretty, pretty, girls" to "my little sister is a pretty, pretty girl").
+In 1984, "Beast of Burden" was covered by Bette Midler.
+Her version modifies several lines of lyric (for example, changing "Pretty, pretty, girls" to "my little sister is a pretty, pretty girl").
 The track appeared on Midler's No Frills album.
+Midler's version peaked at on the US Billboard Hot 100 and entered the top 10 in several countries, including Norway and Sweden, where it reached No. 2.

 Cash Box said that "Midler appropriately switches from sensitive to sassy vocal delivery" and that "the production is faithful to the original."

 A music video was created for this version of the song.
 It started with Bette Midler and Mick Jagger having a conversation in her dressing room before they both came out and performed the song together on stage.
 Towards the end of the song, someone throws a cream pie at Jagger, and Midler laughs until she is hit with a pie herself.
 The video concludes with a picture of them both covered in pie, which appears in a newspaper with the headline "Just desserts."